stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/integration-config.md

         stakater.com/kind: sandbox
 ```

-If we want to add default labels/annotations to sandbox projects of tenants than we just simply add them in `openshift.labels`/`openshift.annotations` respectively.
+If we want to add default *labels/annotations* to sandbox namespaces of tenants than we just simply add them in `openshift.labels`/`openshift.annotations` respectively.

 Whenever a project is made it will have the labels and annotations as mentioned above.